Saboten758/Retro-Pulse/README.md

 ## Contributing
-This is just a basic project,contributions are welcome!
+This is just a basic project, contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Peace!!